mhBrice/thermophilization/ms/revision/ms_revised.md

 abundance and occurrence throughout these domains, namely *Picea mariana*, *Acer rubrum*, *Betula alleghaniensis*, *Fagus grandifolia* and *Populus tremuloides*, and likely contributed largely to the pattern of temporal ß diversity (Fig.
-S4).}
+S4).**

 ## Drivers of temporal changes

-Once combined, predictors from the three subsets (baseline, climate change and disturbances; Table 1) \textcolor{blue}{explained together 40% of the variation of temporal ß diversity, and 30% for both gains and losses} (Fig. 4). \textcolor{blue}{As revealed by the variation partitioning analyses}, community temporal changes were mainly driven by disturbances ($R^2_{adj}$ for
-ß: 31%; gains: 25%; losses: 26%), whereas the unique influence of climate change
-\textcolor{blue}{as well as that of baseline conditions} were significant but comparatively modest ($R^2_{adj}$ < 1%; Fig. \textcolor{blue}{4d-f}).
+Once combined, predictors from the three subsets (baseline, climate change and disturbances; Table 1) **explained together 40% of the variation of temporal ß diversity, and 30% for both gains and losses (Fig. 4).
+As revealed by the variation partitioning analyses**, community temporal changes were mainly driven by disturbances ($R^2_{adj}$ for ß: 31%; gains: 25%; losses: 26%), whereas the unique influence of climate change **as well as that of baseline conditions** were significant but comparatively modest ($R^2_{adj}$ < 1%; Fig. **4d-f**).

-Overall, disturbances enhanced temporal ß diversity, with old major harvest (Old harvest<sub>2</sub>) being the most important driver, followed by old major natural disturbances (Old natural<sub>2</sub>; Fig.
+Overall, disturbances enhanced temporal ß diversity, with old major harvest (Old harvest~2~) being the most important driver, followed by old major natural disturbances (Old natural~2~; Fig. 4a-c).
-4a-c).
 Interestingly, while recent disturbances (natural and harvest) promoted losses and reduced gains, old disturbances had the opposite effect (Fig. 4b-c).
 As time-since-disturbance increased and the forests grew old (Age), forest composition changed less and colonization by new individuals became less frequent (Fig. 4a-b).

 Regression models provided only weak evidence of climate change effect on forest community changes.
-Mainly, extreme minimum \textcolor{blue}{climate moisture index} (CMI min) and extreme cold (Temp min) contributed to community changes through losses in tree abundances (Fig. 4a,c).
+Mainly, extreme minimum **climate moisture index** (CMI min) and extreme cold (Temp min) contributed to community changes through losses in tree abundances (Fig. 4a,c).
 Increase in precipitation ($\Delta$Precip) favored tree gains.
-Only one interaction was retained, which indicated that \textcolor{blue}{larger warming ($\Delta$Temp) mitigated the effect of recent moderate harvest (Recent harvest<sub>1</sub>) on losses.
-Variables related to baseline conditions were more important than climate change variables; the effects of mean temperature (Temp) and total precipitation (Precip) likely reflect the latitudinal gradient in community change, while the effect of time interval between surveys ($\Delta$Time) reflects the fact that community change takes time.}
+Only one interaction was retained, which indicated that **stronger warming ($\Delta$Temp) mitigated the effect of recent moderate harvest (Recent harvest~1~) on losses.
+Variables related to baseline conditions were more important than climate change variables; the effects of mean temperature (Temp) and total precipitation (Precip) likely reflect the latitudinal gradient in community change, while the effect of time interval between surveys ($\Delta$Time) reflects the fact that community change takes time.**

 ## Changes in community temperature and shade indices

-The community temperature index (CTI) increased significantly between the historical and contemporary periods (paired *t*-test *p*-value < 0.001; mean of +0.03 °C/decade for all plots \textcolor{blue}{combined}, ranging from -0.02 to +0.05 across domains), which indicates a generalized community thermophilization throughout the study area.
-During the same \textcolor{blue}{time} period, the community shade index (CSI) also increased (+0.01 unit/decade), suggesting a transition towards late successional forests \textcolor{blue}{(Fig. 5)}.
+The community temperature index (CTI) increased significantly between the historical and contemporary periods (paired *t*-test *p*-value < 0.001; mean of +0.03 °C/decade for all plots **combined**, ranging from -0.02 to +0.05 across domains), which indicates a generalized community thermophilization throughout the study area.
+During the same **time** period, the community shade index (CSI) also increased (+0.01 unit/decade), suggesting a transition towards late successional forests **(Fig. 5)**.

 Thermophilization was significantly larger in moderately disturbed forests ($\Delta$CTI = +0.044 °C/decade) than in undisturbed (+0.015 °C/decade) or
 highly disturbed forests (+0.018 °C/decade; ANOVA $F_{2, 6278}$ = 14.59,
-*p*-value < 0.001; \textcolor{blue}{a post-hoc Tukey test showed significantly
+*p*-value < 0.001; a post-hoc Tukey test showed significantly higher $\Delta$CTI
-higher $\Delta$CTI at moderate disturbance than at the other levels}).
+at moderate disturbance than at the other levels).
 Moreover, the latitudinal pattern of $\Delta$CTI varied with the disturbance level: the thermophilization in moderately disturbed forests extended further north than in undisturbed forests, exceeding 48°N, up in the balsam fir-yellow birch domain (Fig. 5b,e), while at major disturbances, thermophilization was more or less constant across the latitudinal gradient (Fig. 5c,f).
 Despite the influence of disturbances on thermophilization, change in CTI was weakly explained by our complete set of environmental predictors ($R^2_{adj}$ ca. 3%).
 Moreover, the relationship between thermophilization and climate change predictors was surprisingly weak ($R^2_{adj}$ < 1%), with no correlation at all with temperature change.

-\textcolor{blue}{The analysis of $\Delta$CSI revealed that major disturbances resulted in a large decrease in CSI (Fig. 5c; mean $\Delta$CSI = -0.037), consistent with higher gains in pioneer species (Fig. 2), while minor disturbances led to an increase in CSI (Fig. 5a; mean $\Delta$CSI = +0.060)}.
+**The analysis of $\Delta$CSI revealed that major disturbances resulted in a large decrease in CSI (Fig. 5c; mean $\Delta$CSI = -0.037), consistent with higher gains in pioneer species (Fig. 2), while minor disturbances led to an increase in CSI (Fig. 5a; mean $\Delta$CSI = +0.060)**.
 Both influenced by disturbances, $\Delta$CTI and $\Delta$CSI were negatively correlated (Pearson *r* = -0.2, *p*-value < 0.001) indicating that the two
 ecological processes are intertwined.
 However, $\Delta$CTI was more strongly